pachli/pachli-android/core/navigation/README.md

 This is worse if B also wants to start A.

-For example, if A is `StatusListActivity` and B is`ViewThreadActivity`.
-The user might click a status in `StatusListActivity` to view the thread, starting `ViewThreadActivity`.
+For example, if A is `TimelineActivity` and B is`ViewThreadActivity`.
+The user might click a status in `TimelineActivity` to view the thread, starting `ViewThreadActivity`.
 But from the thread they might click a hashtag to view the list of statuses with that hashtag.
-Now `StatusListActivity` and `ViewThreadActivity` have a circular dependency.
+Now `TimelineActivity` and `ViewThreadActivity` have a circular dependency.

 Even if that doesn't happen the dependency means that any changes to B will trigger a rebuild of A, even if the changes to B are not relevant.